-So, in this blog, we’ll define the most common used carpet terms so you can better understand, because the first step in getting the best carpet for your home, is speaking the language.
+So, in this blog, we’ll define the most commonly used carpet terms so you can better understand; after all, the first step in getting the best carpet for your home is speaking the language.

 Backing: Simply, this is the back of the carpet which can be divided into two parts: primary and secondary backing.
 Primary backing provides the structure for the tufts of carpet.
 The secondary backing provides a barrier from the carpet padding and floor.
 The backing, also sometimes referred to as the underside, provides strength and durability.
 Carpet backing may be made from natural materials like jute, or sustainable materials like polypropylene.

 Berber: Berber is a naturally undyed looking carpet that’s originally made by North African Berber tribes from undyed wool.
 To learn more about Berber carpet, check out our other blog here.

 Broadloom: Broadloom is carpet that’s wider than 6 feet.

 Carpet Cushion/Carpet Padding: The layer of cushion that’s installed between the floor board and the carpet.
 Carpet padding will not only determine how soft and comfortable your carpet is to walk on, but it’s also a very important part of your purchase.
 To learn more about choosing the right carpet padding, check out our other blog here.

 Crush: This means the bending down of the carpet fibers.
 This usually happens because of high traffic or even heavy furniture.
 Crushing is often irreparable.
 Crushed carpet sometimes looks like it’s soiled and worn out, but this could be fixed.
 For tips on how to clean and maintain your carpet, check out our other blog here.